valerioarvizzigno/homecraft_vertex_lab/README.md

   - (Note that we used these steps to show how to use reindexing and ingest pipelines via API.
 You can still apply the pipelines via UI as done before with the search-homecraft-ikea index)

 12. To complete our data baseline we can also import an e-commerce order history.
 Leverage the BigQuery to Elasticsearch Dataflow's [native integration](https://www.elastic.co/blog/ingest-data-directly-from-google-bigquery-into-elastic-using-google-dataflow) to move this [sample e-commerce dataset](https://console.cloud.google.com/marketplace/product/bigquery-public-data/thelook-ecommerce?project=elastic-sa) into Elastic.
+Be aware the UI and available fields/label may visually change on Dataflow depending on the region you choose, but it should work regardlessly.
+This lab was tested with us-central1 region.
     - Click on "View Dataset" after reaching the Google Console with the previous link
     - Take a look at the tables available in this dataset within the BigQuery explorer UI.
 On the left panel open the "thelook_ecommerce" dataset and click on the "Order_items" table.
 Explore the content
     - Copy the ID (by clicking on the 3 dots) of the "Order_items" table and search for Dataflow in the Google Cloud service search bar